Irish Car Bomb Cupcakes

 • Prepare 2 cupcake pans by lining them with cupcake liners.

-• Combine the dry ingredients: Add the flour, sugar and baking soda to a bowl and set aside.
+• Add the flour, sugar, salt, and baking soda to a bowl and set aside.

-• In a saucepan: Add the Guinness, espresso powder, and butter to a medium saucepan.
+• Add the Guinness and butter to a medium saucepan.
 Heat until warm, and the butter has melted.
 Remove from heat.

-• Remove from the heat: Add the cocoa powder to Guinness and butter mixture, whisk until smooth.
+• Add the cocoa powder to Guinness and butter mixture, whisk until smooth.
 Set aside to cool slightly.

 • NOTE: I've made this by sifting the cocoa powder with dry ingredients & and I've made it by adding the cocoa powder to the warm Guinness.
 I find no difference in the end result.

-• Beat together: Add the eggs and sour cream to a mixing bowl and beat until well blended.
+• Combine the eggs and sour cream to a mixing bowl and beat with a whisk until well blended.

 • Add the cocoa mixture to the mixing bowl and beat until well incorporated.